seocam/seocam.github.io/02-resume.md

 * Perid: September/2020 (Current position)
 * Position: Chief of Technology (CTO)
 * Project: Liber provides different ways for supply chain providers to cash in their account receivables.
-* Responsibilities: Build and manage the technology area, which includes engineering, product, SRE, support and data teams.
+* Responsibilities: Build and manage the technology area, which includes engineering, SRE, support and data teams.
+Work with other C-levels and the board to create the company strategy and ensure the team is following the right path.
+Work together with the people team to develop the company culture and ensure the employee experience is always improving.

 * URL: <https://libercapital.com.br>